 - 2.1 All Assessment Boards will conform to relevant University policies, regulations and procedures.
-In doing so, Assessment Boards shall ensure: - i. that assessment is fair and equitable and; - ii. that academic standards are maintained and; - iii. that justice is done to individual candidates and; - iv. that the assessment process and communication of outcomes is conducted in a timely and effective manner and according to prevailing procedures and; - v. that there is opportunity for School oversight of the comparability of candidate achievement and the academic standards of awards in programmes and subject areas within the School. - 2.2 In exercising their powers, Assessment Boards may use their academic judgement and discretion to make decisions in individual cases in accordance with the principles outlined in 2.1 and the Assessment Regulations
+In doing so, Assessment Boards shall; - i. ensure that assessment is fair and equitable and; - ii. that academic standards are maintained and; - iii. that justice is done to individual candidates and; - iv. that the assessment process and communication of outcomes is conducted in a timely and effective manner and according to prevailing procedures and; - v. that there is opportunity for School oversight of the comparability of candidate achievement and the academic standards of awards in programmes and subject areas within the School. - 2.2 In exercising their powers, Assessment Boards may use their academic judgement and discretion to make decisions in individual cases in accordance with the principles outlined in 2.1. - 2.3 Meetings of Assessment Boards will be held during the periods designated each year in the published academic calendar for the programmes concerned, and at other times if necessary.

-- 2.3 Meetings of Assessment Boards will be held during the periods designated each year in the programme calendar. - 2.4 All assessment information pertaining to individual students will be treated in such a way as to meet the requirements of the Data Protection Act, the Freedom of Information Act and other relevant legislation in force at the time. - 2.5 All members of Assessment Boards are required to conduct themselves according to the Nolan Principles and relevant University codes of conduct for staff.
-Any Assessment Board member having a personal relationship or any other potential conflict of interest bearing upon any candidate for assessment, progression or award should make this known to the Assessment Board ahead of any meeting.
+- 2.4 All assessment information pertaining to individual students will be treated in such a way as to meet the requirements of the Data Protection Act, the Freedom of Information Act and other relevant legislation in force at the time. - 2.5 All members of Assessment Boards are required to conduct themselves according to the Nolan Principles and relevant University codes of conduct for staff.
+Any Assessment Board member having a personal relationship or other potential conflict of interest bearing upon any candidate for assessment, progression or award should make this known to the Assessment Board ahead of any meeting.
 The Assessment Board will decide whether the member should absent themselves from all or part of the Assessment Board's proceedings and the member shall abide by any decision made.